 The families insist the vessel’s blackbox needs to be found in order to determine what caused the sinking and for those responsible to be held accountable.

 So far their efforts haven’t been very fruitful and they are asking for international support in order to encourage Korean authorities to act and designate the needed funds to resume search efforts.

 The families believe that there is still hope that survivors may be found as two life rafts from the vessel remain unaccounted for.

 In addition, they are asking from the U.S. Government to release the information they gathered during their search for the survivors, including photos and videos of a life raft sighting by a U.S. Navy airplane on April 8, 2017, in order to determine whether any sailors managed to escape the shipwreck.

-The outdated bulker had split in half following a hull crack causing shifting of cargo and subsequent sinking of the bulk carrier.
+Based on the information disclosed so far, the conversion of the said vessel from an oil carrier to a bulker is believed to be linked to the cause of the ship’s sinking.
 Just a few days after the incident, Polaris Shipping, owner of the ship, confirmed that another of the firm’s vessels reported a crack on the outer hull of a tank.

 As a result, the company said that it had launched inspection of all its operated vessels.